See the past: Time-Reversed Scene Reconstruction from Thermal Traces Using Visual Language Models: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This work presents a proof-of-concept framework for reconstructing recent past events by combining RGB and thermal imaging with VLM-guided diffusion models.
-To our knowledge, this is the first attempt to treat fading thermal imprints as temporal codes for scene reconstruction.
+This work introduces a fundamentally new perspective on visual scene understanding: recovering recent past states from present observations.
+By combining RGB and thermal imaging with VLM-guided diffusion models, we present the first framework that explicitly interprets fading thermal imprints as passive temporal codes for reconstructing prior RGB scene configurations.
+To the best of our knowledge, this is the first study to operationalize residual heat signatures as a computational signal for time-reversed image synthesis.
 Controlled experiments validate the feasibility of this approach, showing that textual descriptions provide strong guidance and yield consistent gains across both low-level (PSNR, SSIM) and high-level (MPJPE, OA) metrics.
 The ablation study highlights the importance of VLM-based semantic priors, while temporal analysis demonstrates that past interactions can be plausibly recovered up to two minutes after contact.
 Future work will extend the framework to real-world environments with multiple subjects and variable illumination, and explore additional sensing modalities and efficiency optimizations for practical deployment in applications such as forensics, human–computer interaction, and security monitoring.